IndexDuo/Cirque-du-Soleil-Remake/README.md

 # DIG3175 Final Assignment

 ## Overview
-This project is an assignment for my DIG 3175 class, focusing on web development with an emphasis on accessibility and user-friendly design.
-The main objective is to create a ticket selection interface for Cirque du Soleil's "Drawn to Life" event that is accessible and easy to navigate.
+This project is an assignment for my DIG 3175 class, focusing on web accessibility design.
+The main objective is to create a ticket selection interface that is accessible.

 ## Accessibility
 Special attention has been given to ensure the website is accessible.
 This includes: